yunusao/COMP3005-Project/README.md

 # COMP3005-Project

-Name: Yunus ABu-Oshaibah
+- Name: Yunus Abu-Oshaibah
-Student Number: 101222737
+- Student Number: 101222737
-Assignment: COMP 3005 Final Project
+- Assignment: COMP 3005 Final Project

 Hello, welcome to my COMP 3005 Project.
 Let me give you a run down of this repository, and how to run my database.

-COMP 3005 Project ER: This is the ER for my Database COMP 3005 Project Database Diagram: This is the Diagram for my Database Dependancies and proving 2NF-3NF: this file is a text document that explains why my database is 2NF and 3NF and list the dependancies
+- COMP 3005 Project ER: This is the ER for my Database
+- COMP 3005 Project Database Diagram: This is the Diagram for my Database
+- Dependancies and proving 2NF-3NF: this file is a text document that explains why my database is 2NF and 3NF and list the dependancies

 TO RUN MY DATABASE:
 - open Pgadmin4